Lyceris-chan/selfhost-stack/README.md

 *   **DNS Hijacking (NAT Redirect)**: Catch all rogue traffic on port 53 and force it into your AdGuard instance.
 [OpenWrt Guide](https://openwrt.org/docs/guide-user/firewall/firewall_configuration/intercept_dns)
 *   **Block DoH/DoT**: Modern apps try to use "DNS over HTTPS" to sneak past filters.
 You can block this by banning known DoH IPs and ports (853/443).
 [OpenWrt banIP Guide](https://openwrt.org/docs/guide-user/firewall/firewall_configuration/ban_ip)

-> 🚀 **Why do this?** This ensures *total* network sovereignty.
+> 🚀 **Why do this?** This ensures *total* network independence.
 Not a single packet leaves your house without your permission.
 It's a deep rabbit hole, but worth exploring!

 <a id="security-privacy"></a>
 ## 🔒 Security & Privacy